-Welcome to my PhD exploring Collective Intelligence through getting to know Decidim – a pioneering collective intelligence project and community.
+Welcome to my PhD exploring Collective Intelligence through getting to know Decidim – a pioneering collective intelligence project and community, with roots in Barcelona.
 This has been my labour of love for sometime now and I’m glad to share the first version of the PhD Argument midway through the analysis phase of the PhD.
 With the analysis still underway, any feedback can still be listened to and acknowledged within the PhD, so please feel free to comment below.
 For now, here is a little introduction to the PhD and the PhD Argument.
 Click on the Argument 1 and Argument 2 links for more detail.

 Decidim means ‘We Decide’ in Catalan and Decidim is literally just that: a way to make decisions together.
 Decidim comes out of network movement practices of collective intelligence, which have developed techniques combining code, social organisation and online tools to achieve social transformation.

 Decidim open source code is used to create participatory democracy structures all over the world.
 The code is adaptable, the participatory structures can take different forms (processes, assemblies, initiatives, consultations) and they can be applied in many different types of organisations (city councils, trade unions, universities, neighbourhood collectives, NGOs).
 The online monitoring tool Decidim Monitor shows today (24.10.2020) a set of 42 applications of Decidim internationally with a total of 127,039 users.